archilogic-com/room-booking/README.md

 # Archilogic Room Booking App Example

-This is a Simple prototype of a room booking app to manage room booking on behalf of community members.
+This is a simple prototype of a room booking app for managing room booking in a given space.

 ## Install and Run